Janpot/next-serve/README.md

 # next-serve

 Create http handlers using `fetch` primitives.
-Takes a request listener, defined in the primitives of the `fetch` API, and returns a clasic node.js request listener for it.
+Takes a request listener, defined in the primitives of the `fetch` API, and returns a classic node.js request listener for it.
 It's targetted at Zeit now functions, but can also be used with plain `http` or `express`.

 ## Installation: